9Many of our clients have asked us the following question: Where should I start from when running a marketing campaign?

-The answer varies depending on which type of situation, and this is one of the major issues many business owners–and even marketers– struggle with.
+The answer varies depending on the type of situation, and this is one of the major issues many business owners–and even marketers– struggle with.
 There is no one plan fits all when it comes to marketing.
-Marketers sometimes fail to ask important questions and gather key data that will provide a clear vision and path of what needs to be done, how and where to begin from.
+Marketers sometimes fail to ask important questions and gather key data that will provide a clear vision and path of what needs to be done, what’s the goal, and where to begin from.

-Perhaps the marketing campaign you are running is focused only on a product.
-The question is: Is this a product development effort, or a product that needs market penetration, diversification, or development?
-What target market and phase of the customer journey are you targeting– your brand or services– to?
+Let’s say the marketing campaign you are running it’s product-focused.
+First, the question here shold be: Is this a product development effort, or a product that needs market penetration, diversification, or development?
+Seconly, what’s the product’s target market, which phase of the customer journey the product is currently positioned at.
+Lastly, who are you targeting based on all this information?

 An excellent starting point for an effective and actionable marketing campaign.